 The company measures the fair value of an instrument using quoted price in an active market for that instrument.
 A market is regarded as active if transactions from the asset or liability take place with sufficient frequency and volume to provide pricing information on an ongoing basis.
-The company measures instruments quoted in an active market at the mid-price, because this price provides a reasonable approximation of the exit price.
+The company measures instruments quoted in an active market using the "most appropriate" measure of fair value, i.e., primarily the mid-price, because this price provides a reasonable approximation of the exit price.